Logius-standaarden/fsc-core/draft-fsc-core-00-architecture.md

 The Inway will validate the access token and proxy the request to the Service.

 ![Consuming a Service](diagrams/seq-consuming-a-service.svg "Consuming a Service")

+1. The client application sends a request to the Outway.
+2. The Outway creates an connection with the Inway and proxies the request.
+In this diagram it is assumed that the Outway already has an access token.
+3. The Inway validates the provided access token before proxying the request to the Service.
+4. The Inway proxies the request to the Service.
+5. The Service returns the response to the Inway.
+6. The Inway returns the response to the Outway.
+7. The Outway returns the response to the client.

 ## Use cases and required components